Updated Feb. 19th, 2024

 Below, we outline the ethics of the different COVID-19 vaccines as well as other common childhood and adult vaccines.

-- Pfizer: Pfizer/BioNTech’s coronavirus/COVID vaccine known as “BNT162b2” was developed using genetic sequencing on computers without using fetal cells.
+- Pfizer: Pfizer-BioNTech COVID-19 Vaccine (2023–2024 Formula) is authorized for children ages 6 months–11 years; COMIRNATY is the licensed Pfizer-BioNTech product for people ages 12 years and older.
+The prior version was also known as “BNT162b2.”
+This vaccine was developed using genetic sequencing on computers without using fetal cells.
 The HEK-293 abortion-related cell line was used in research related to this vaccine, but not the testing of the vaccine.
 This cell line originated from kidney cells from a fetus that was aborted in 1973.
 No cell line, fetal or otherwise, is required for the ongoing production of this vaccine.
-This vaccine is currently in use and requires two doses.
+This vaccine is currently in use.

 - AstraZeneca: The AstraZeneca/University of Oxford vaccine “AZD1222” does use the HEK-293 cell line for production.
-This cell like was also used in both development and testing of the vaccine.
+This cell line also used in both development and testing of the vaccine.
 The AstraZeneca vaccine is not approved in the United States.

-- Novavax: This vaccine utilezed the fetal cell line HEK-293 in research phases, but does not use fetal cell lines for production.
+- Novavax: Novavax COVID-19 Vaccine, Adjuvanted is authorized for people ages 12 years and older.
+This vaccine utilized the fetal cell line HEK-293 in research phases but does not use fetal cell lines for production.
 It is popular because it is NOT an mRNA vaccine, it is a protein adjuvant vaccine.
 It is approved for use in the US and is given in two doses.

 Is there a moral and/or ethical difference between vaccines that require fetal cell lines for ongoing production vs. those that used these cell lines for testing/development?
 If possible, should Catholics make a brand choice to avoid the Johnson and Johnson vaccine (which uses fetal cell lines for ongoing production)?